-There are two cats on site who spend much of their time outside They don't care about dogs at all.
+There is one cat on site who spends much of her time outside She doesn't care about dogs at all.
 But if you are allergic to cats, this is not the place for you.

 Great lake swimming is nearby, within three miles.
 Fishing poles are available in the garage.

 The house fits 5 comfortably: 2 bedrooms upstairs, one with a queen bed, the other with three twin beds.
 There is also a large couch in the living room, and an air mattress if you have more people.
 Located 60 miles North of New York City, in Fahnestock State Park, literally on the Appalachian Trail, this house will give you and five others all the privacy you need, as well as access to all season sports, beautiful gardens, and complete comfort.